US favours free, fair polls in Pakistan

 WASHINGTON: The United States has said that it has been monitoring developments closely as millions of Pakistanis cast their votes in the general elections.
 Just hours before the polling commenced, a State Department spokesperson told The News that the US supports "free, fair, transparent and accountable elections in Pakistan, as we do around the world; and we encourage Pakistanis to peacefully exercise their democratic right to vote."

 Similar concerns were also raised by policy experts, observers and analysts.
-Mariam Mufti, Assistant Professor at the University of Waterloo, called “the election arrangements, strange” saying that “corrupt Nawaz Sharif is not allowed to run, but known terrorist parties and individuals are on the field.”
-Addressing an event on Pakistan’s election, she remarked that the real contest would take place in Punjab, where a significant chunk of undecided voters could determine the results.
+Mariam Mufti, Assistant Professor at the University of Waterloo, called "the election arrangements, strange" saying that "corrupt Nawaz Sharif is not allowed to run, but known terrorist parties and individuals are on the field."
+Addressing an event on Pakistan's election she remarked that real contest would take place in Punjab, where a significant chunk of undecided voter could determine the results.

 Commenting on any possible change in Pakistan US relations after the elections, Michael was of the view that the election was unlikely to have an impact and the relationship will remain strained no matter who leads the new government.
 "The election is not seen as having a major impact for the US, given that the army will continue to be the main arbiter of policy toward the US," he said.